Kamiyama’s Success in Creative Depopulation

 An architect creates the opportunity to link with IT company satellite offices

 The next turning point came in the year 2010, when the president of the Tokyo-based Sansan IT company, TERADA Chikahiro, visited Kamiyama after a young architect suggested it to him.
-Before starting his company, Terada had lived and worked for a time on the west coast of the U.S. Rather than the long commutes, cramped offices, and rigid nine-to-night schedule of Tokyo companies, he wanted to create the same flexibility in work/leisure time and relaxed interpersonal style as he saw there, which would support freer and more imaginative thinking.
+Before starting his company, Terada had lived and worked for a time on the west coast of the U.S. Rather than the long commutes, cramped offices, and rigid nine-to-five schedule of Tokyo companies, he wanted to create the same flexibility in work/leisure time and relaxed interpersonal style as he saw there, which would support freer and more imaginative thinking.
 Almost immediately upon visiting Kamiyama, Terada decided to open a satellite office there, feeling that its rich natural surroundings and tolerant citizens made it a place where his company’s stated ideals of “providing employees the best work environment” and “introducing clients to a new way of doing work” could be realized.
 At the time Sansan was only three years old and Terada was just past thirty.

 A deciding factor in his decision was Tokushima’s fiber optic network, which served all parts of the prefecture with over 200,000 km of cable.
 It had originally been installed to solve the problem of poor reception in deep mountain areas that had accompanied Japan’s switch to terrestrial digital broadcasting in the mid-2000s.